gophercoders/website/content/gophercoders-in-schools.md

 The club provides an opportunity to stretch gifted and talented children who have shown an aptitude for mathematics or science or logical thinking.
-Our experience is that the club can streak these children by as much as two academic years.
+Our experience is that the club can stretch these children by as much as two academic years.

 Typically this part of the coding club takes one complete term.
 If the school